yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 ### Set up a flow/journey

-Before you train your first intent and create your first [flow](https://docs.yellow.ai/docs/platform_concepts/studio/journeys/) in the studio module of the platform.
+Before you train your first intent, create your first [flow](https://docs.yellow.ai/docs/platform_concepts/studio/journeys/) in the studio module of the platform.

 To know more about setting up your first bot [click here](https://docs.yellow.ai/docs/platform_concepts/getting-started#step-by-step-guide-on-how-to-get-started-with-yellowai)

 ### Open Intents Page

-After creating the required flows, can click on **Intents** on the **NLU** dropdown.
+After creating the required flows, click on **Intents** in the **NLU** dropdown.

 ![](https://i.imgur.com/Eh21nPG.png)